 After years long of hard work our Palgrave Handbook of Spirituality and Business was published in September 2011 by Palgrave-Macmillan.
 40 scholars and practitioners from Europe, North-America and Asia contributed to this volume that I co-edited with Luk Bouckaert.
 The book summarizes the most important issues, approaches and models in the field of spirituality in business, economics and society.
 It presents a comprehensive pluralistic view and covers all the major religious and spiritual traditions.

-The handbook uses insights from business ethics, theology, neuroscience, psychology, gender studies and philosophy to economics, management, organizational science and banking, and refers to different religious convictions, including Christianity, Judaism, Islam, Hinduism, Buddhism, Confucianism, the Baha’i faith, and the North-American aboriginal worldview.
+The handbook uses insights from business ethics, theology, neuroscience, psychology, gender studies and philosophy to economics, management, organizational science and banking, and refers to different religious convictions, including Christianity, Judaism, Islam, Hinduism, Buddhism, Confucianism, the Baha’i faith, and the North-American aboriginal worldviews.
 The authors put forward new values for business and management: frugality, deep ecology, trust, reciprocity, responsibility for future generations, and authenticity.
 Within this framework, profit and growth are no longer the ultimate aim but are components of a broader set of values.
 Similarly, cost-benefit calculations are no longer the essence of the practice of management but are part of a broader concept of wisdom in leadership.

 A related event was the celebration of the 70th anniversary of my beloved friend and colleague, Luk Bouckaert, in Leuven, Belgium.
-We produced a book entitled Spiritual Humanism and Economic Wisdom in honor of his life achievements as K.U Leuven professor and co-founder of the European SPES Forum.
+We produced a book entitled “Spiritual Humanism and Economic Wisdom” in honor of his life achievements as K.U Leuven professor and co-founder of the European SPES Forum.
 This volume contains essays on contemporary economics from a humanist perspective and discusses the interrelated problems of business, ethics and society from spiritually-based viewpoints.

 The book argues that it is not material wealth but the quality of personal relationships that determines people’s happiness.
-People make people happy, not ‘things’ or money.
+People make people happy, not things or money.
 Peace can be achieved in nonviolent ways.
 Wanting less can substantially contribute to this endeavor.
 Permanence, or ecological sustainability, requires that the present level of global consumption and production be decreased.
 This reduction should not be an inconvenient exercise in self-sacrifice.
-Buddhist ethics for reducing suffering tell us how this change presents a positive opportunity for humanity to develop.
+The Buddhist ethics for reducing suffering tell us how this change presents a positive opportunity for humanity to develop.

-Visegrad: Spirituality and Sustainability (2012)
+Spirituality and Sustainability (2012)

 My Business Ethics Center organized the Annual Conference of the European SPES Forum in September, 2012 in Visegrad, Hungary.
-The title of the conference was Spirituality and Sustainability: A New Path for Entrepreneurship.
+The title of the conference was “Spirituality and Sustainability: A New Path for Entrepreneurship”.
 Keynote speakers included Paul Shrivastava of Concordia University (Montreal) and Janos Vargha, Alternative Nobel Prize winning environmentalist and founder of the Danube Circle, Budapest.

-My own contribution reflected on Martin Heidegger’s famous claim that modern technology, with its violent metaphysics, destroys Being.
+My contribution reflected on Martin Heidegger’s famous claim that modern technology, with its violent metaphysics, destroys Being.
 I argued that it is not modern technology itself that is dangerous but its careless and wide-scale implementation by modern-day business.
-With its exclusive focus on profit-making, modern-day business tends to violate the integrity and diversity of natural ecosystems, the autonomy and culture of local communities and the chance that future generations will lead a decent life.
+With its exclusive focus on profit-making, modern-day business tends to violate the integrity and diversity of natural ecosystems, the autonomy and culture of local communities, and the chance that future generations will lead a decent life.
 I recalled that Heidegger — interpreting F.W.J.
 Schelling’s treatise on human freedom – said that caring for things demands immanence in God.
 I suggested that we may try to see the world as the face of God.

 In October 2012 I participated in the Seventh TransAtlantic Business Ethics Conference organized by the Norwegian School of Economics in Bergen, Norway.
-I gave a lecture entitled Materialistic versus Non-materialistic Management.
+I gave a lecture entitled “Materialistic versus Non-materialistic Management”.
 I stressed that psychologists have discovered the serious side-effects of having a materialistic value orientation.
-They have demonstrated that the more people prioritize materialistic goals, the lower their personal well-being and more likely it is that they will engage in manipulative, competitive, and ecologically degrading behaviors.
+They have demonstrated that the more people prioritize materialistic goals, the lower their personal well-being and more likely that they will engage in manipulative, competitive, and ecologically degrading behaviors.

 I argued that the materialistic management model does not produce true well-being for people but actually undermines it.
 By justifying and appraising economic activities on the basis of their ability to generate profit, the materialistic management model encourages economic actors to behave irresponsibly, contributes to ecological destruction and disregards the interests of future generations.
-The presupposed ‘rational’ management model turns out to be highly irrational as it ultimately produces non-rational outcomes for society, nature and future generations.
+The presupposed rational management model turns out to be highly irrational as it ultimately produces non-rational outcomes for society, nature and future generations.

 The Hungarian Spirit (2013)

 I spent the Spring semester of 2013 at the Jepson School of Leadership Studies, University of Richmond, Virginia, USA.
 There I undertook research into Responsible Leadership and Reasonable Action.
 My main thesis was that business leadership should rise to the challenge of reconciling economic activities with ecology, future generations and society.
 This means that responsible leaders should strive to create holistic value; that is, to achieve the goals of their organizations or communities in an ecological, future-respecting and pro-social way.
-During my stay in Virginia I also visited Concordia University in Montreal where I lectured on Compassionate Business at the John Molson School of Business.
-The university produced a video featuring me talking about the importance of changing the doctrine of self-interest of our time.

-For American (and other non-Hungarian) friends and colleagues I produced an extensive slide presentation about The Hungarian Spirit.
+For American (and other non-Hungarian) friends and colleagues I produced an extensive slide presentation about “The Hungarian Spirit”.
 The slides capture the intellectual profile of the most important Hungarian scientists, artists, philosophers and practitioners who have made extraordinary contributions to the world culture.
 They include inventor of non-Euclidean geometry, Janos Bolyai, medical doctor Ignác Semmelweis, writer Imre Madach, painter Tivadar Csontváry, composer Bela Bartok, economist Karl Polanyi, Nobel-prize winning biologist Albert Szent-Györgyi, leader of the 1956 revolution Imre Nagy, philosopher Bela Hamvas, discoverer of the chain reaction Leo Szilard, Nobel prize winning physicist Dennis Gabor, mathematician John von Neumann, writer Arthur Koestler, Nobel prize-winning physicist Eugene Wigner, photographer Robert Capa, mathematician Paul Erdos, composer Gyorgy Kurtag, psychologist Mihaly Csikszentmihalyi and writer Peter Nadas.
 I summarized the essence of the Hungarian Spirit as existential questioning, contrarian thinking, and ingenious creativity.

 In December 3, 2013 we celebrated the 20th anniversary of my Business Ethics Center in Budapest.
-For this occasion I produced some animated videos:Is Business Necessarily Evil?, and Is Business Ethics Hopeless?
+For this occasion I produced some animated videos: “Is Business Necessarily Bad?“, and “Is Business Ethics Hopeless?”
 So what remains to be said after decades of being preoccupied with ethics?
 Ethics is one of the oldest of humanity’s projects.
 The fight for ethics is a never-ending story.
 It is what make us human.

 Montreal (2014)

-In Spring 2014 my new book „Beyond Self: Ethical and Spiritual Dimensions of Economics” was published in Oxford.
+In Spring 2014 my book on „Beyond Self: Ethical and Spiritual Dimensions of Economics” was published in Oxford.
 The central idea advanced in the book is that the extreme focus on the self by economic actors leads to the destruction of both material and non-material values.
 Throughout the book I argue that if we want to survive and flourish in the material world we have to transcend the self and embrace wholeness.

 In April 2014 I was elected President of European SPES Institute in Leuven, Belgium.
 The Institute is joint venture of almost 100 scholars and practitioners from 26 countries.
 It is our belief at the European SPES Institute that spiritually motivated actors who define success in multidimensional and holistic terms may serve the common good of nature, future generations and society.